dvidelabs/flatcc/README.md

   It may also be useful for other language interfaces.
 The library maintains a stack state to make it easy to build buffers from a parser or similar.
-- a small `portable` header only library for non-C11 compliant compilers, and small helpers for all compilers including endian handling and numeric printing and parsing.
+- a small `flatcc/portable` header only library for non-C11 compliant compilers, and small helpers for all compilers including endian handling and numeric printing and parsing.